centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-manage.md

 ## Map status information

-The homepage displays the list of existing maps and you can visualize for each map, its worst status indicated with a colored dot in the tile.
+The homepage displays the list of existing maps and you can visualize for each map, the worst status of all resources or containers included in the map.

 ## Performing actions on a map